 "The Way of the Warrior" is a home grown system that binds the martial arts traditions and the arts and sports science behind mixed martial arts under one roof, with an aim to create the ultimate fighter's experience for kiwis and international fighters.
 (We have recently conducted workshops across the largest chain of MMA gyms in India.)

 We understand that tendinopathy injuries can be quite challenging to manage and may have an adverse impact on daily living.
 Fortunately, tendinopathy rehabilitation has gone through a paradigm shift in recent years.
-Principles of mechanotrunsduction have revolutionised treatment procedures and improved our knowledge of tendon pathology, tendon pain management and exercise dosage, resulting in better treatment outcomes.
+Principles of mechanotrunsduction have revolutionized treatment procedures and improved our knowledge of tendon pathology, tendon pain management and exercise dosage, resulting in better treatment outcomes.
 Our physiotherapists incorporate load management principles for rehabilitation and pain relief based on the tendinopathy stage (reactive tendinopathy, tendon disrepair or degenerative tendinopathy).
 Some of the strength training protocols that may be used are isometrics, negative only training and high-load super slow training for tendinopathy rehabilitation.

 This is a rehabilitative program that uses movement as medicine for people who are at risk of falls, as well as clients living with Parkinsons.
 We have developed this program by incorporating the principles of strength training, neurophysiotherapy and movement patterns from various forms of martial arts styles like Qigong, Tai Chi and athletic training.
 The program tackles problems such as freezing, festinating, shuffling gait, proprioceptive deficits and lack of confidence among others.
 Currently the programs are being tested in individual and small group settings in the community.
 We aim to conduct clinical trials for this program in the near future.